 Each claim provides a definition of the invention.
 The multiple claims can be thought of providing alternate definitions of the same invention.

 Adding to the complexity is that a single patent often includes claims for a method or process of making something as well as claims for the apparatus or object made by the process or utilizing the process.
-An example of a process claim and apparatus claim defining the same invention is if the process or method claims describe the invention as the novel method that may be used to create an apparatus or the apparatus claims describe the novel arrangement of components that comprise an inventive apparatus.
+An example of a method claim and apparatus claim defining the same invention is a method claim describing a novel method to create an apparatus and an apparatus claim describing a novel arrangement of components that can perform the method.

 An independent invention is an invention that is not dependent or related to another invention.
-An independent invention is an invention that is unrelated in “design, operation or effect” to another subject disclosed in the specification (written description) or drawings of the application.
+An independent invention is an invention that is unrelated in “design, operation or effect” to other subjects.
+The specification (written description) or drawings of the application, however, discloses multiple items or methods.
 This can be confusing because, in general terms, everything is related to something else.

-If it is determined that the inventions claimed within the patent application are not independent, i.e., related inventions, then the inventions must be analyzed for distinctiveness.
-(To muddle the matter further, the MPEP appears to use the term “patentably distinct” to describe both independent inventions and dependent inventions that are distinct.)
+To muddle the matter further, the MPEP appears to use the term “patentably distinct” to describe both independent inventions and dependent inventions being patentably distinct variations from the independent claim.
 Two inventions may be related but distinct if one is not obvious in relation to the other.
 Recall that novelty, utility and non-obviousness are the three essential elements of a patentable invention.
 (Obviousness is a separate topic for discussion.)

-Basically, a patent examiner should not hold two related inventions distinct unless the examiner is prepared to approve two separate patents if the elements of novelty and utility can be demonstrated.
+The patent examiner should not hold two related inventions distinct (thereby subject of restriction) unless the examiner is prepared to approve two separate patents.

 The examiner is supposed to give reasons (not a mere conclusion) justifying the restriction requirement, i.e., the determination that the application discloses two or more patentably distinct inventions and forcing the applicant to elect among these inventions.
 This should allow the applicant to determine whether to object to the restriction requirement and preserve his/her rights.
 Whether or not the applicant objects (“traverses”) the restriction, the applicant is still required to make an election.

 This brief article only begins the discussion of this topic.
-However, a restriction requirement may be the first action the applicant receives from the patent examiner.
-It will precede the examiner having made any search of the prior art.
-It may cause the applicant to make concessions regarding the invention(s) that may later be regretted (keeping in mind Festo and prosecution history estoppel).
+However, a Restriction Requirement may be the first action the applicant receives from the patent examiner.
+The examiner can issue the restriction requirement prior to having made any search of the prior art.
+The applicant may make concessions regarding the invention(s) that may later be regretted (keeping in mind Festo and prosecution history estoppel).